Beekeeping in Ireland: Protection of the Native Irish Honey Bee Bill

 In October 2021, Senator Vincent P. Martin, a member of the Green Party, under the advice and guidance of the NIHBS, submitted a Bill to the Seanad Éireann (Irish Senate) with the stated aim of banning imports into the Republic of Ireland "of non-native honey bees".
 However the Bill would permit the importation of honey bees from outside the Republic of Ireland (i.e. Northern Ireland, Britain, or Europe) as long as they were the A. m. mellifera subspecies which the Bill calls "Native Irish", even if they do not originate from Ireland, therefore the Bill would define the A. m. mellifera from France to Russia as "Native Irish".

 The Bill does not define how the A. m. mellifera will be identified.
 Nevertheless, a person who is convicted of contravening this Bill (if it becomes law) could potentially face a fine of up to €250,000 and a sentence of up to 2 years in prison.
 The Bill would include couriers delivering honey bees, and non-beekeepers with honey bees on their property, requiring all persons possessing honey bees to provide non-defined documentation.
 The Bill grants the authority to enter and search property and vehicles without a search warrant.

 In June 2022, the Bill passed its Second stage in the Seanad Éireann, with unanimous cross party support, however, some members expressed doubts on whether the Bill would be compatible with EU Law.
 Some of the Members declared that they are NIHBS members, most of them had attended a presentation which was given by the NIHBS prior to the session.
+At this same time Sinn Féin endorsed the goals of the NIHBS.